finos/htc-grid/docs/workshop/content/20_deploy_htc/60_building_htc_grid_artifacts/_index.en.md

 ```

 A few notes on this command:
- - If `TAG` is omitted then mainline will be the chosen has a default value.
+ - If `TAG` is omitted then *mainline* will be chosen as the default value.
  - If `REGION` is omitted then eu-west-1 will be used.

  Once the command above gets executed, A folder named `generated` will be created at `~/environment/aws-htc-grid/generated`.
 This folder will contain some important files, like the following: